razvand/docs/content/en/community/hackathons/2022-06-aachen/a-look-inside/index.md

 ## Inside the Config and Build System

-_The presentation of this session can be found [here](/community/hackathons/2022-05-lyon/a-look-inside/slides.pdf)._

 For this session, the following tools are needed: `qemu-kvm`, `qemu-system-x86_64`, `qemu-system-aarch64`, `gcc-aarch64-linux-gnu`.
 To install on Debian/Ubuntu use the following command